pine/sharock-dead/README.md

 sharock-dead
 ------------

 Shards Rocks is not dead!.
-Shards Rocks is in maintenance.
+Shards Rocks is ~~in maintenance~~ available again on https://shards.rocks.

 It will be available soon :)